Last Updated on September 14, 2022

 During World War II, shipbuilding flourished, and the economy thrived.
 However, the move of the railroad headquarters led to economic decline, but the emergence of new industries allowed for economic recovery.

 Now, Wilmington is home to a 230-block area of the National Register Historic District, one of the largest in the South.
-There are over ten historical sites to explore, with even more in the surrounding areas.
+There are more than ten historical sites to explore, with even more things to do in the surrounding areas.

 Visitors can also tour Battleship North Carolina, join haunted tours, follow mobile app self-guided tours, and tour historic homes.